boscoh/inmembrane/README.markdown

 The second column is the prediction, it is CYTOPLASM, MEMBRANE, PSE, or SECRETED.

-The third line is a summary of features picked up by the other program.
+The third line is a summary of features picked up by the other program:

 - tmhmm(2) means 2 transmembrane helices were found
 - hmm(GW1) means the GW1 motif was found in HMMER
 - signalp means a secretion signal was found